LEEKOHCHING/ICP-Pay-Protocol/README.md

 ```
 recipient: Recipient wallet address.

-token: Type of token used for payment.
+ledger: The ID of the ledger canister used for payment.

 amount: Transaction amount.